PhaneeChowdary/RestaurantsRecommendation/README.md

 # Restaurant Recommendation System

 A full-stack web application for restaurant recommendations with filtering and search capabilities.
+The dataset should be in _.json_ format.

 ## Prerequisites
 - Python 3.10 or higher